 Console Access to IAP

-You can allow or restrict access to an IAP console through the serial port by using the UI or CLI.
+You can use the UI or CLI to allow or restrict access to an IAP console through the serial port.
 By default, the console access to an IAP is enabled.

 To disable console access to an IAP: